Andrew-Chen-Wang/django-sample-user-locations/README.md

 If you need a sample data set of users in locations to test your location-based app, this Django sample can help.

+## Note: This branch is meant as a backup in case the master branch development goes down the drain.

+The current configuration in this branch has PostGIS, Django, and Docker completely ready to be used.
+Thus, it makes for a great restart point.
+Simply running `docker-compose up --build` will start Django and PostGIS like nothing happened.

 ### Setup

 1. Clone or download this repository.